CU-DSI-Scholars/site-source/content/post/2021-09-01-project-dfg-the-cost-of-human-rights-violations.md

 Full details on this project can be found on this page: https://rightscolab.org/project-harnessing-big-data/

 {{< alert info >}}
-This is a volunteer opportunity for students to use their skills for the social good.
+Selected candidate(s) might receive a stipend directly from the faculty advisor.
+This is not a guarantee of payment, and the total amount is subject to available funding.
 {{< /alert >}}

 ## Faculty Advisor